zephyrproject-rtos/zephyr/doc/application/application.rst

 This section is a quick hands-on reference to start debugging your application with QEMU.
-Most content in this section is already covered on `QEMU`_ and `GNU_Debugger`_ reference manuals.
+Most content in this section is already covered in `QEMU`_ and `GNU_Debugger`_ reference manuals.

 .. _QEMU: http://wiki.qemu.org/Main_Page

 .. _GNU_Debugger: http://www.gnu.org/software/gdb

-In this quick reference you find shortcuts, specific environmental variables and parameters that can help you to quickly set up your debugging environment.
+In this quick reference, you'll find shortcuts, specific environmental variables, and parameters that can help you to quickly set up your debugging environment.

 The simplest way to debug an application running in QEMU is using the GNU Debugger and setting a local GDB server in your development system through QEMU.